Dental Inlays & Onlays in North Raleigh

 Once your tooth has been restored with an inlay or onlay, you can extend its lifespan by maintaining excellent dental hygiene habits at home.
 Continue to brush your teeth for two minutes, twice a day, floss daily, and visit Dr. Lisk as often as we recommend.
 Stay away from damaging habits, like nail biting, chewing on ice, and opening packages with your teeth.
 If you play a sport or grind your teeth at night, a custom-fit mouth guard can protect your new inlay and onlay.

 Do you need quality restorative dental care?
 If so, please get in touch with Dr. Lisk’s office.
-We warmly welcome patients from Raleigh, Cary, Morrisville, Knightdale, and Wake Forest.
+We warmly welcome patients from North Raleigh, Cary, Morrisville, Knightdale, and Wake Forest.
 Schedule a visit today!